neverinfamous/R2-Manager-Worker/README.md

 ## 🚧 Future Work

+1. **Enhancement:** Configure application for new users on their own cloudflare account and remove r2.adamic.tech domain conifguration/information from readme
-1. **Enhancement:** Detect and match users light/dark mode system setting.
+2. **Enhancement:** Detect and match users light/dark mode system setting.
-2. **Long-term:** Add support for AWS S3 buckets and bidirectional migration between S3 and Cloudflare R2.
+3. **Long-term:** Add support for AWS S3 buckets and bidirectional migration between S3 and Cloudflare R2.